LeonelKero/next-app/README.md

 ## DIRECTIVES

-ANY COMPONENT USING A REACT HOOK MUST HAVE `use client` DIRECTIVE.
+ANY COMPONENT USING A REACT HOOK WHICH INTERNALLY USE `useContext` HOOK MUST HAVE `use client` DIRECTIVE.

 ```Ts
 "use client";